zilinskyjan/zilinskyjan.github.io/american-voter/index.md

 What should count as a narrow victory?
 Some analysts say that an election is competitive is the two main parties perform within a 3 percentage points margin.

 Of course, such a cutoff at 3 percentage points is arbitrary.
-The user of the app is able to explore how the number of closer races has changed over time when a different threshold is chosen.
+The user of the app is able to explore how the number of close races has changed over time when a different threshold is chosen.
 If we interactively modify the thresholds for what count as a "close result", how has the proportion of "swing states" changed over time?
 You can find out using the provided [Shiny App](https://zilinsky.shinyapps.io/how_competitive_are_us_elections/).

 The app code is shown under the fold: